ggilromera/villarquemado/README.md

-# villarquemado
+# Villarquemado
-Supplementary material, code and rawdata for the article "STRONG CONTINENTALITY AND EFFECTIVE MOISTURE DROVE UNFORESEEN VEGETATION DYNAMICS SINCE THE LAST INTERGLACIAL AT INLAND MEDITERRANEAN AREAS: THE VILLARQUEMADO SEQUENCE IN NE IBERIA"- This paper has been currently accepted in Quaternary Science Reviews.
+Supplementary material, code and rawdata for the article "Strong continentality and effective moisture dorve unforeseen vegetation dynamics sinde the Last Interglacial at inland Mediterranean areas: The Villarquemado Sequence in NE Iberia" by P. González-Sampériz, G. Gil-Romera, E. García-Prieto, J. Aranbarri, A. Moreno, M. Morellón, M. Sevilla-Callejo, M. Leunda, L. Santos, F. Franco-Múgica, A. Andrade, J.S.
+Carrión & B.L.
+Valero-Garcés.
+This article has been currently accepted in the journal Quaternary Science Reviews.